tc39/notes/es6/2014-09/sept-23.md

 - Testing is hard

-## Test 262 Update
+## Test262 Update

 (Brian Terlson)

 BT: A number of PRs remain open from the Test The Web Forward event: people haven't signed CLA despite request, haven't updated patch according to review feedback.
 These will be closed.

 - Browser will currently hang on 2**32 ToLength tests; these are initializing and iterating
-- Previous consensus was to not update test262 on ecmascript.org.
-Any objections to creating a preview of ES6 test262?
+- Previous consensus was to not update Test262 on ecmascript.org.
+Any objections to creating a preview of ES6 Test262?
 - extracted test runner harness, wip.
 - Suggest transferring test harness to ecma